Hauptwerk Project 2

 While smaller electronic organs of the period could be entirely contained within the console, an organ of this size and complexity necessitated not only the loudspeakers but the

-power amplifiers and Rotofon unit to be installed outside the console, the rear of one even as big as this being completely filled with the sound generation circuit boards and
+power amplifiers and Rotofon units (this organ had two) to be installed outside the console, the rear of one even as big as this being completely filled with the sound generation

-the large low voltage power supply for the motorised draw stops.
-The early 1980s design predates the use of microprocessors.
+circuit boards and the large low voltage power supply for the motorised draw stops.
+The early 1980s electronics were digital rather than 1970s analogue but predated the use of

 Mosfet Power Amplifiers